Beautiful Lakes in Pakistan

 It is a small but beautiful artificial lake and dam located in Kohat District of Khyber Pakhtunkhwa, Pakistan.
 It was completed on July 17th, 1967.
 Covering an area of 405 hectares (2.4km), the original capacity of Tapa Dam was to store 65,000-acre feet (135 million cubic meters) of water and provide a perennial supply of 260 cusecs (764 liters per second)of water for irrigation purposes.

-The lake is a protected site under the Ramsar Convention—an international treaty for the conservation and sustainable use of wetlands—being added as such on July 23rd, 1976.
-Tapa Lake serves as a winter habitat for migratory birds from Siberia and Caspian regions who come here in December-February every year.
+The lake is a protected site under the Ramsar Convention, an international treaty for the conservation and sustainable use of wetlands.
+Tapa Lake serves as a winter habitat for migratory birds from Siberia and the Caspian regions, who come here in December-February every year.

 59. Tarbela Lake